bkrrulez/phase_zero/docs/db_schema.md

 -   `user_id` (FK -> `users.id`, TEXT, NOT NULL): The user this contract belongs to.
 -   `start_date` (DATE, NOT NULL): Start date of the employment contract.
 -   `end_date` (DATE): End date of the employment contract.
 NULL if ongoing.
--   `weekly_hours` (INTEGER, NOT NULL): Contracted weekly work hours for this contract.

 ### `projects`